Links on Android Authority may earn us a commission. Learn more.

 Does an eSIM cost more than a physical SIM card?

 However, keep in mind that policies may vary depending on your carrier and region.
-For example, certain service providers — like Verizon in the US — may only let you use eSIM functionality if you’re on a certain plan, like postpaid instead of prepaid.
+For example, certain service providers may only let you use eSIM functionality if you’re on a certain plan, like postpaid instead of prepaid.
+In the US, for example, you’ll find that Verizon’s prepaid plans only offer eSIM functionality if you use an iPhone.

 An eSIM doesn't typically cost more than a regular SIM card, but carriers may only offer it on certain plans.